c-o-d-e/c-o-d-e/README.md

 ### Hi there 👋

-- 🔭 I’m currently looking for an entry level job in front-end development
-- 🌱 I’m currently learning React and working on React projects.
+- 🔭 I build WordPress templates and figure out functionality for freelancing clients.
+- 🌱 I would like to work as a junior web/software developer under the guidance of a solid senior dev.
-- 👯 I’m looking to collaborate on any project in front-end.
+- 👯 I’m open to collaborate with others on any project.
-- 🤔 I’m looking for help with finding entry level job.
-- :100: I recently completed Front-end Engineer certification from Codecademy.
+- :100: I recently completed Full-Stack Engineer certification from Codecademy.

 ---